kiwiirc/kiwibnc/src/extensions/bouncer/readme.md

 ## Network state notifications
-As a network state changes on the server such as connecting or disconnection, it MUST send the changes as they happen to any related connected clients.
+As a network state changes on the server such as connecting or disconnection, it MUST send the changes as they happen to any users connected clients.

 * Connection state changes:
   - `[s] BOUNCER state netid netname connecting`